-- Assemble ingredients (except 1/4 cup olive oil and coarse salt) in the pan of your bread machine according to the manufacturer’s recommendations.
+- Assemble the ingredients (EXCEPT the 1/4 cup olive oil and coarse salt) in the pan of your bread machine according to the manufacturer’s recommendations.
 Set for “dough.”

-- Prepare pan by lining a rimmed cookie sheet with parchment paper and pour 2 Tablespoons olive oil over the surface of the parchment.
+- Prepare the pan by lining a rimmed sheet pan with parchment paper and pour 2 Tablespoons olive oil over the surface of the parchment.

-- When dough is complete, turn it out onto prepared sheet.
-Flip it over so that both sides are “oiled.”
-Spread dough in pan.
-Cover gently with plastic wrap and allow to rise, at least 30 minutes, but more if possible.
+- Set the pan on a wire rack.
+Cover loosely with plastic wrap and allow to rise, at least 30 minutes, but more if possible.

-- About 30 minutes before baking, preheat oven to 450°.
-Remove plastic wrap and drizzle remaining olive oil over the top.
+- About 30 minutes before baking, preheat the oven to 450°.
+Remove the plastic wrap and drizzle the remaining olive oil over the top.

-- Sprinkle with salt and bake for 15 minutes, or until golden brown.
+- Sprinkle with the coarse salt and bake for 15 minutes, or until golden brown.